-Many people don't worry about whether a color is "accepted" into the breed standard or not.
-But it can be a big factor if you plan to show off your French Bulldog.
+Many people don't worry about whether a color is "accepted" into the breed standard.
+But it can be a significant factor if you plan to show off your French Bulldog.

 Cream French Bulldog is also allowed to have slightly lighter noses than other shades, according to the AKC breed standard.

-Of course, if you don't plan on showing off your French Bulldog, this fact might not be of interest to you!
+Of course, if you don't plan to show off your French Bulldog, this fact might not interest you!
 But it can be fun to tell your friends that you're showing off your new furry friend.

 Can Breeders Breed For Cream Coloring?

-Fortunately, we know a lot more about the genetics of coat color in dogs than ever before.
+Fortunately, we know much more about the genetics of coat color in dogs than ever before.
 Thus, some breeders may choose to increase the chances of obtaining cream French bulldog puppies by breeding certain dogs together.

-However, it is very important that you only choose a reputable breeder.
+However, it is essential that you only choose a reputable breeder.
 Breeding for a specific color is risky for health or temperament.

-Reputable breeders will prioritize good health over other characteristics, such as coat color.
-Especially in a breed like the French Bulldog which already suffers from several form-related issues.
+Reputable breeders prioritize good health over other characteristics, such as coat color, especially in a breed like the French Bulldog, which already suffers from several form-related issues.

 Given the popularity of this shade, you may need to put yourself on a waiting list for a cream French Bulldog puppy.
-Of course, it's worth the wait to choose a reputable breeder.
-If you choose the right breeder you will get a healthy puppy.
+But, of course, it’s worth the wait to choose a reputable breeder.
+If you choose the right breeder, you will get a healthy puppy.

 Fawn vs Cream French Bulldogs

 Fawn and cream-colored French Bulldogs are often confused!
-How do we tell the difference between these two Frenchies?
+So how do we tell the difference between these two Frenchies?